jaijain96/k8s_experiments/notes/kubernetes-components.md

 network communication to our `Pod`s from network sessions inside or outside of our cluster.

-### Container Runtime
+### `Container` Runtime

-A fundamental component that empowers Kubernetes to run containers effectively.
+A fundamental component that empowers Kubernetes to run `Container`s effectively.
+It is responsible for managing the execution and lifecycle of `Container`s within the Kubernetes environment.

-It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.
+Kubernetes supports `Container` runtimes such as `containerd`, `CRI-O`, and any other implementation of the Kubernetes CRI (`Container` Runtime Interface).

-Kubernetes supports container runtimes such as `containerd`, `CRI-O`, and any other implementation of the Kubernetes CRI (Container Runtime Interface).
+Refer the [`Container` Runtime Interface](https://kubernetes.io/docs/concepts/architecture/cri/) doc for more info.

 ## Addons